Lost and Delirious: Plot

 Mary pushes Tori's sister out of the room and closes the door.
 Tori angrily tells Paulie to get out of her bed.
 When confronted by her sister, she tries to extinguish her sister's suspicions by telling her Paulie has an unrequited crush on her and crawled into her bed.
 Her sister promises to "fix" the rumors about Tori and not tell their parents anything.
-As she walks away from this conversation, Tori collapses into tears.
+As she walks away from this conversation, Tori collapses into tears, disgusted at herself due to her cowardice and unwillingness to confess being a lesbian and in love with Paulie.

-In the library, Tori explains to Mary that her family, her parents and her sister, are strongly homophobic, and she must stop the relationship to prevent their rejection.
+In the library, Tori explains to Mary that her family, her parents and her sister, are strongly homophobic, and she must stop the lesbian sexual relationship to prevent their rejection.
 Mary sympathizes with both of her friends, as she too feels rejected by her father, who does not bother to show up to a father/daughter dance.
 The break up is not clean though.
 Paulie degenerates into abusive behavior, like destroying a mirror and thrashing a dish cart to the floor.
 She is sent further over the edge after receiving a letter from the agency that handled her adoption saying that her birth mother refused a request from Paulie to get in touch.
-Meanwhile, Tori dates the guy she met from the boys school and hardly speaks to Paulie.
+Meanwhile, Tori starts going out with Jake and publicly ignores Paulie.

-Tori has sex with her boyfriend, which prompts Paulie to declare a duel with him.
-After she kicks his leg, during a fencing match, throwing him to the ground, she demands that he give up her queen.
-When he brushes her off, she stabs him in the leg.
+Tori has sex with Jake, which prompts Paulie to declare a duel with him, with the victor winning Tori.
+After she kicks his leg, during a fencing match, throwing him to the ground, she demands that he give up Tori to her.
+When Jake brushes her off, she stabs him in the leg.
 Mary rushes to stop her.
 Paulie then runs off.
 Mary runs to Victoria's soccer match, which is being watched by the principal and the main teacher.
 Just after reaching the group, Mary sees Paulie, sobbing from the top of a building.
-Crying out for her beloved, she jumps to her death.
+Crying out for her beloved, she jumps to her death, after quoting William Shakespeare.